InsightDataScience/aws-ops-insight/README.md

     terraform init
     terraform apply

 Terraform will ask your name (enter whatever you want), show you it's plan to create, modify, or destroy resources to get to the correct configuration you specified.
-After saying `yes` to the prompt, and waiting a few moments, you should see a successful message like this:
+After saying `yes` to the prompt, and waiting a few moments (the NAT gateways can take a minute or two), you should see a successful message like this:

     Apply complete!
 Resources: 15 added, 0 changed, 0 destroyed.